GoogleCloudPlatform/professional-services/tools/custom-organization-policy-library/README.md

 ```

 ## Generating Constraint and Policies
-ytt is a command-line tool used to template and patch YAML files.
-It simplifies generation of YAML files to create constraints and also policies.
+`ytt` is a command-line tool for templating and patching YAML files.
+It simplifies the creation of YAML files for constraints and policies.
-With the usage of the different scripts in this folder, the generation of constraints for various kind of organization is simplified.
+The scripts in this repository further streamline the process for various organization structures.

-Here are the various steps required to do the generation:
-1. Configure generation settings
+Steps to Generate:

+**1. Configure Generation Settings**
+- Define organization-specific settings (organization ID, bundles to enable, custom constraint parameters) in the values.yaml file.

-2. Generate the constraints and policies
+**2. Generate Constraints and Policies**
+- Use `make build` for gcloud format.
+- Use `make build-tf` for Terraform Cloud Foundation Fabric module format.

-3. Provision the constraints and policies
+**3. Provision Constraints and Policies**
+- Use `make deploy-constraints` and `make deploy-policies` (or `make deploy` for both) to apply the generated files to your organization.

-### 1. Configure generation settings
+### 1. Configure Generation Settings
 To generate constraints and policies, it is expected to provide the good configuration values.
 Those configuration settings are specific to an organization such as organization id, bundles to be enabled, custom constraints parameters (when needed) to use.
 Those settings needs to be defined in the `values.yaml` file.

 #### General settings